elephox-dev/framework/README.md

 </p>

 <p align=center>
-  This is a library project providing building blocks for building your own application.
+  This is a library project providing building blocks for building your own PHP application.
 </p>

 <p align="center">